near/docs/docs/2.build/5.primitives/oracles.md

 #### 2) Update Pyth Oracle Contract Price Feed

-After [fetching an off-chain price feed](#1-fetching-off-chain-price-feed), you can now perform a contract call to the Pyth Oracle contract to update.
+After [fetching an off-chain price feed](#1-fetching-off-chain-price-feed), you can now perform a contract call to the Pyth Oracle to update the price feed on-chain.

 Call `update_price_feeds` on the Pyth Oracle contract with `data` as your arguments.